PretendoNetwork/nintendo-wiki/docs/prudp.md

 |             | Encrypted payload                                                                     |

 In all other packets the signature is the connection signature that has been received while the connection was made.

+**Quazal Rendez-Vous:**

+In all Rendez-Vous packets the signature is the connection signature that has been received while the connection was made.

 ### Checksum
 The checksum is calculated over the whole packet (both header and encrypted payload).
 A checksum can be either 1 byte or 4 bytes long.
 By default checksums are 1 byte long, but games have the option to enable the 4 byte checksum instead.
 All NEX titles use 1 byte checksums, though Rendez-Vous titles may be seen with either.
 The following algorithms are used, where `ACCESS_KEY` is the server [access key](#sandbox-access-key) bytes: